Yiwen543/6895-midterm-project/README.md

     pip install -r requirements.txt

-*(Note: If you are running this in Google Colab, the first cell of our `MindKeeper_main.ipynb` already includes all the necessary pip install commands).*
+*(Note: If you are running this in Google Colab or a fresh Jupyter environment, the first cell of our `MindKeeper_main.ipynb` already includes all the necessary pip install commands).*

 ---

 ## 🚀 How to Run the System

+Because we have included the fine-tuned LoRA weights directly in this repository, the project is configured to run **out-of-the-box** locally without requiring Google Drive mounting.

 **Step 1: Set up Hugging Face Token**
 You need a valid Hugging Face token to download the base model (`Qwen/Qwen2.5-3B-Instruct`).
 Open `src/MindKeeper_main.ipynb`, locate the environment variable configuration in the first cell, and insert your token:

     os.environ["HF_TOKEN"] = "your_hf_token_here"

-**Step 2: Verify File Paths**
+**Step 2: Verify Relative File Paths**
-Ensure the paths to the dataset, RAG corpus, and LoRA weights match your directory structure.
-In Colab, if you uploaded the folders to `/content/sample_data`, it should look like this:
+The paths to the dataset, RAG corpus, and LoRA weights are already configured using relative paths.
+As long as you run the notebook from within the `src/` directory, no changes are needed:

-    adapter_path = "/content/drive/mydrive/6895-midterm-project/lora_weights"
+    adapter_path = "../lora_weights"
-    CORPUS_PATH = "/content/drive/mydrive/6895-midterm-project/data/medical_corpus.jsonl"
+    CORPUS_PATH = "../data/medical_corpus.jsonl"
-    EVAL_DATASET_PATH = "/content/drive/mydrive/6895-midterm-project/data/uniformed_dementia_finetuning_dataset.jsonl"
+    EVAL_DATASET_PATH = "../data/uniformed_dementia_finetuning_dataset.jsonl"

 **Step 3: Execute the Pipeline**
 Simply "Run All" cells in the `MindKeeper_main.ipynb` notebook.
 The script will automatically: